jhburns/3GCI/Documentation/Links.md

 thumb_img = "netlify_thumbnail"
 ```

+After adding and filling out the file, you can run `yarn upload` to easily add it to git.

 ## Config details

 - link: is of course the link that when clicked on, the website goes to